khulnasoft/integrations-core/rethinkdb/README.md

 [RethinkDB][1] is a distributed documented-oriented NoSQL database, with first class support for realtime change feeds.

-This check monitors a RethinkDB cluster through the Datadog Agent and collects metrics about performance, data availability, cluster configuration, and more.
+This check monitors a RethinkDB cluster through the Khulnasoft Agent and collects metrics about performance, data availability, cluster configuration, and more.

 **Note**: this integration is compatible with RethinkDB **version 2.3.6 and above**.